IT STARTS WITH DESIRE

 Incidentally, to indicate the outer corners, one can also align the hectare by means of light projections.

 A fold-out vertical slot has also been created on some compasses.
-When you look through this, you can see someone in the distance at the indicated point of the compass pointer.
+When you look through this, you can see a spot in the distance at the indicated point of the compass pointer.
 So if you have it aligned correctly, it points to the North.
+Then you can align the cord accordingly.

-Then you still need a cord because of the length measurement.
 Compasses come with different functions and prices.
-You can buy one for around 3 euros, but also expensive for professional navigation.
+You can buy one for around 3 euros, but also expensive ones for professional navigation.
+Thus the latter might add up to the previous mentioned 10 dollars of investment to actually aquire land and set up new boundaries.

 WHERE IS NORTH?